Set-valued Star-Shaped Risk Measures: Introduction

 Second, we will consider the set-valued extension of representation theorem for monetary risk measures and star-shaped normalized risk measures.
 By leveraging the one-to-one correspondence between risk measures and acceptance sets, our research on risk measures can be transformed into an examination of acceptable sets.
 We will demonstrate that set-valued risk measures can be represented by a family of set-valued convex risk measures, while set-valued normalized star-shaped risk measures can be represented by a family of set-valued normalized convex risk measures.
 The representation form and the construction of acceptance sets are different from the scalar-valued case due to the peculiarities of set-valued risk measures.
 These theorems serve as a bridge between more general set-valued risk measures and set-valued convex risk measures, allowing research on general set-valued risk measures to be translated into research on convex risk measures and enabling the use of tools from existing convex risk measures.

 Third, we establish the relationship between set-valued monetary risk measures and set-valued star-shaped risk measures.
 Under appropriate conditions, we will demonstrate that set-valued risk measures can be regarded as a translation applied to a specific position within set-valued star-shaped risk measures.
-The scalar-valued results on risk measures in Moresco and Righi (\citeyear{2022montaryandstarshaped}) will not always hold (see Remark \ref{rem:5.2}) in set-valued situation.
+The scalar-valued results on risk measures in \cite{2022montaryandstarshaped} will not always hold (see Remark \ref{remark5.2}) in set-valued situation.

 We end the introduction with a review of relevant literatures.
-Set-valued generalizations of some well-known scalar coherent risk measures have already been studied, such as set-valued average value at risk in Hamel, Rudloff and Yankova (\citeyear{2013averagevar}), set-valued shortfall and divergence risk measure in Ararat et al. (\citeyear{2017shortfall}), set-valued loss-based risk measures in Sun, Chen and Hu (\citeyear{2018lossbased}) and set-valued cash sub-additive risk measures in Sun and Hu (\citeyear{2019cashsub-additive}).
-Heyde and Rudloff (\citeyear{2011setvaluedconical}) extended set-valued risk measures to the case of random exchange rates at terminal time.
-Set-valued risk measures were extended to a dynamic framework in Feinstein and Rudloff (\citeyear{2013timeconsistency,2015multiportfolio}) and Chen and Hu (\citeyear{2018discreteprocess,2020dynamicprocess}) introduced set-valued risk measures for processes.
-The relation between set-valued risk measures for processes and that for vectors was proved in Feinstein (\citeyear{2022process+vectors}).
-Centrone and Rosazza Gianin (\citeyear{2020capital}) introduced the capital allocation problem in the set-valued context.
-In addition, Tian and Wang (\citeyear{2023dynamicstar}), and Laeven, Rosazza Gianin and Aullino (\citeyear{2023dynamicstarwai}) have extended the results of scalar-valued star-shaped risk measures to the dynamic domain.
-Laeven, Rosazza Gianin and Aullino (\citeyear{2023law-star}) presents characterizations of law-invariant star-shaped functionals.
+Set-valued generalizations of some well-known scalar coherent risk measures have already been studied, such as set-valued average value at risk in \cite{2013averagevar}, set-valued shortfall and divergence risk measure in \cite{2017shortfall}, set-valued loss-based risk measures in \cite{2018lossbased} and set-valued cash sub-additive risk measures in \cite{2019cashsub-additive}. \cite{2011setvaluedconical} extended set-valued risk measures to the case of random exchange rates at terminal time.
+Set-valued risk measures were extended to a dynamic framework in \cite{2013timeconsistency,2015multiportfolio} and \cite{2018discreteprocess,2020dynamicprocess} introduced set-valued risk measures for processes.
+The relation between set-valued risk measures for processes and that for vectors was proved in \cite{2022process+vectors}. \cite{2020capital} introduced the capital allocation problem in the set-valued context.
+In addition, \cite{2023dynamicstar}, and \cite{2023dynamicstarwai} have extended the results of scalar-valued star-shaped risk measures to the dynamic domain. \cite{2023law-star} presents characterizations of law-invariant star-shaped functionals.